llxxbb/Nature-Manager-UI/doc/plan.md

 `Instance-Mode`: state instance show in red title
 ## doing

+recent instance

 show undefined `Meta` in relation-mode

 ## other version

-meta: can show multi version

 settings: add slide for node-size, zoom size

-how to quick find a node?
+how to quick find a node? support ^ F